House Fire Checklist: What to Do and What Not to Do After a House Fire

 Under pressure from a fire incident, it is easy to make mistakes.
 Because they are in a state of distress, people will often take impulsive steps that endanger them, their family, or pets.
 They may do things that worsen the fire damage to their property and make restoration efforts harder.

 This is why it is important to know what to do and what not to do following a fire in your home.
 Things that appear like minor actions can become big mistakes that cost you in major ways.
-Errors can affect your insurance claims and expose you, your family and what’s left of your home to more danger, warns Derek Dawson of Dawson Management.
+Errors can affect your insurance claims and expose you, your family, and what’s left of your home to more danger.

 The checklist below outlines the important steps to take after a house fire.
 It will help you secure lives and property, and also let you get the most from your insurance policy.